Kuingsmile/PicList-Core/README.md

 #### docker run

-Change the `./piclist` to your own path, and change the `piclist123456` to your own secret key.
+Change the `./piclist` to your own path, this path is where you put your `config.json` file, and change the `piclist123456` to your own secret key.

 ```bash
 docker run -d \